-In March 2020, the President of the United States signed into law the "Coronavirus Aid, Relief, and Economic Security (CARES) Act."
-The CARES Act, among other things, appropriated funds for the Coronavirus Relief Fund to be used to make payments for specified uses to state, territorial, local, and tribal governments.
-In December 2020, "The Consolidated Appropriations (CA) Act" was passed.
+To address issues related to the continuance of the global coronavirus pandemic, in December 2020, "The Consolidated Appropriations (CA) Act" was passed.
 The CA Act, among other things, provided for an extension of time to spend any CARES Act funds until December 31, 2021, and provided funding for education, healthcare, broadband, and transportation.
-The Corporation has evaluated all programs related to the CARES and CA Acts and has determined there is no impact to its operations.

 In March 2021, "The American Rescue Plan (ARP) Act of 2021" was signed into law.
 The ARP Act, among other things, appropriated funds for the Coronavirus Capital Projects Fund and for specified uses for state, territorial, local, and tribal governments.
-There is no assurance that the Corporation will be eligible for these funds or will be able to obtain them.
-The Corporation continues to examine the impact that the ARP Act may have on its operations.